fema-ffrd/stormlit/README.md

    - Terminal in VS Code uses the container environment

 #### Setup Troubleshooting: SSL Errors in VPN Environments
-If encountering SSL errors in building dev container environment, check if you are on a corporate VPN which does man-in-the-middle SSL inspection with certificate replacement (e.g., Zscaler).
+If encountering SSL errors while building the dev container environment, check if you are on a corporate VPN which does man-in-the-middle SSL inspection with certificate replacement (e.g., Zscaler).
 Programs running within the